 These Sip Right 4 Your Type Teas are great options for specific blood types, providing wonderful flavor alongside the health benefits of included herbs and botanicals.
 They make mixing up your tea routine easy.

 Another great way to make tea a more prominent part of your diet is to make iced tea so you can enjoy the health benefits of the beverage through the hottest days of summer.
 Most people associate iced tea with the artificial sweeteners that are so commonly found in bottled varieties, but it is easy to make healthy and pure iced tea yourself.
-Check out our blood type specific iced tea recipes so you can brew your own delicious blends at home.
+Check out our blood type specific iced tea recipe so you can brew your own delicious blends at home.

 The takeaway message is that tea in general is a wonderful inclusion to your diet, but like anything else, must be personalized to you to truly make a positive impact.
 Use caution when buying tea blends, as they could be hiding fruits, herbs, sweeteners or chemicals that are not a good fit for your blood type.
 Stick to pure, natural tea leaves and mixes.
 Once you dive into the world of tea, you will see just how many unique, flavorful options you have at your disposal for healthy and delicious drinks you can savor all year round.